5. To translate

 [Important]

-Calenco does not provide support or troubleshooting for CAT tool functionalities.
-Please refer to the online help for the CAT tool, or address your questions directly to the CAT tool's customer support team.
+Calenco does not provide support or troubleshooting related to the features of the CAT Phrase tool.
+Please refer to the online help of the TAO Phrase tool or direct your questions directly to the customer support team of this tool.

 Consult the complete Phrase CAT online help.